robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Named argument syntax with dynamic libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.8, also the dynamic library API supports
+Also the dynamic library API supports
 the `named argument syntax`_.
 Using the syntax works based on the
 argument names and default values `got from the library`__ using the
 `get_keyword_arguments` method.